Gregg Phillips: Texas

+Federal service

+Phillips was appointed to run the Office of Response and Recovery in the Federal Emergency Management Agency (FEMA) starting December 15, 2025.
+He is the second-highest officer in the agency.
+His appointment came at a time when the second Donald Trump administration was reorganizing the agency and its mission.
+Phillips had no documented professional history of working in disaster relief, but he had been recently touting his personal experience on social media.

 Phillips has been employed by both the Alabama and Mississippi Republican parties.
 He is listed as a resident of the capital city of Austin, Texas.
 An investigation by the Associated Press showed that Phillips was registered to vote in three states: Alabama, Mississippi, and Texas.
 Phillips responded, "Doesn't that just demonstrate how broken the system is?
-That is not fraud — that is a broken system.
+That is not fraud – that is a broken system.
 We need a national ID that travels with people."

-Allegations of grift, ethical misconduct, philandering, nepotism and cronyism
+Controversies

 Government roles

 Phillips has faced allegations of ethical misconduct and cronyism, including abusing his previous positions in government in both Mississippi and Texas for personal financial gain.
 Phillips was found to "award millions in government contracts" to his own personal businesses or associates involved, and then were "quietly shuttered years later".
-In a follow-up 1995 report by the Mississippi legislature, they concluded that "Mr. Phillips’s actions create the appearance of impropriety, facilitating an erosion of the public trust… [that] could constitute a violation of state ethics laws."
+In a follow-up 1995 report by the Mississippi legislature, they concluded that "Mr. Phillips's actions create the appearance of impropriety, facilitating an erosion of the public trust... [that] could constitute a violation of state ethics laws."

 In 2003, Texas House of Representatives Arlene Wohlgemuth championed the reorganization of the state's 12 health and human services agencies into five with the passage of House Bill 2292.
 She recommended that Phillips spearhead the reorganization of the Health and Human Services Commission.
 She would later push to rush the process, wanting it before September 2004, which drew suspicion and questions as to the urgency.

 Unbeknownst to the public, Wohlgemuth legislative director Erica Phillips began dating fellow Republican Texas House Representative Jack Stick.
-“I think her boss pretty much told her go out with me," Stick would tell the Austin American-Statesman.
-“In fact, I think she had to tell Erica a few times because it sure took a while.”
+"I think her boss pretty much told her go out with me," Stick would tell the Austin American-Statesman.
+"In fact, I think she had to tell Erica a few times because it sure took a while."
 Jack Stick later married Erica Phillips, who changed her name to Erica Stick, on October 16, 2004.